 The most common way to hold a baby while bottle feeding is to cradle baby in a semi-upright position and support baby’s head.
 You do not want to lay baby flat down while feeding them, this can cause the formula to flow into the middle ear, and cause an ear infection.
-To prevent you baby from swallowing too much air as he/she sucks on the bottle, tilt the bottle as the formula fills the neck of the bottle and covers the nipple, making sure that the nipple had formula in it when baby sucks.
+To prevent your baby from swallowing too much air as he/she sucks on the bottle, tilt the bottle as the formula fills the neck of the bottle and covers the nipple, making sure that the nipple had formula in it when baby sucks.

-How much do formula will you baby eat
+How much formula will your baby eat

 Over the shoulder: Put your baby over your shoulder and firmly pat or rub his/her back.

 On the lap: Sit your baby upright, lean his/her weight forward against the heel of your hand, and firmly pat or rub his/her back.

 Laying down: Place baby stomach down on your lap and firmly pat or rub his/her back.

 If you are making the switch from breastfeeding your baby to bottle-feeding some times the transition is easier if you have you partner, friend, or family member give your baby the bottle for the first several times.
 It is also important to ease into bottle-feeding your baby.
 Start with one bottle at a time.
 Give your baby a full week to get used to the single bottle-feeding before moving on to two.
 This will help your baby and your breasts adjust over time if you’ll be supplementing with formula instead of pumping and feeding breast milk.